SQL time and date functions

 Arrow type, which isn’t supported by InfluxDB.

-To use with InfluxDB, cast the return value to a timestamp.
+To use with InfluxDB, cast the return value to a timestamp or string.

 The current_date()

-return value is determined at query time and will return
+return value is determined at query time and returns

 the same date, no matter when in the query plan the function executes.